hackbg/fadroma/spec/Factory.spec.ts.md

 ## Testing

-Testing this on mocknet and devnet:
+And here's how you would test it on mocknet and devnet:

 ```typescript
 // test: